 It’s also home to the beautiful Lara Beach.
 This unspoiled beach is a protected birthing place for Green Turtles on the island.

-The park is also home to the beautiful Avakas Gorge which is carved out of the rocks deep inside.
+The park is also home to the stunning Avakas Gorge which is carved out of the rocks deep inside.
 This dramatic Gorge extends 30 meters upwards and contains lots of local flora and fauna.

 To properly explore Akamas National Park, and to visit both Lara Beach and Avakas Gorge, check out this day tour through the park.
 You’ll also visit the beautiful St George’s Church and have a chance to see the famous ERDO III shipwreck.